Dr. Joshua Masse

 DIRECTOR OF PARENT-CHILD INTERACTION THERAPY & YOUNG CHILD SERVICES

-Dr. Masse’s clinical and research interests lie broadly in the area of examining the effectiveness of evidence-based treatments for externalizing behaviors with specialized populations (e.g., autism spectrum disorder) and settings (e.g., home-based).
-In addition, his work focuses on the dissemination and implementation of evidence-based practices.
-He has presented PCIT research at international, national, and regional conferences.
+Dr. Masse’s clinical and research interests lie broadly in examining the effectiveness of evidence-based treatments for young children with a wide range of challenging behaviors.
+In addition, his work focuses on the effectiveness of dissemination and implementation of evidence-based practices in community-based settings.